-d) For the final day of the state finals, pairings will be made on scores shot during the first day of the state finals.
+d) After the first day of competition at the state finals, the field will be reduced to the top 8 teams (and ties) and the top 24 individuals (and ties) not on the top 8 teams.
+For the final day of the state finals, pairings will be made on scores shot during the first day of the state finals.

-e) At all levels of the state series, groupings comprised of individual competitors shall be inserted between different sets of team aroupinas.
+e) At all levels of the state series, groupings comprised of individual competitors shall be inserted between different sets of team groupings.